 Over time, patients can face dental injuries, tooth stains, and even missing teeth as they age.
 We provide restorative and cosmetic dental treatments to help patients repair and renew their smiles.
 For patients with one or more missing teeth, we recommend dental implants, dental bridges, or dentures.

-Porcelain veneers, tooth bonding treatment, and dental crowns cover areas of tooth damage or discoloration and may be used to strengthen weakened teeth.
+Veneers, bonding, and crowns can cover damaged or discolored teeth and make them stronger.
 Additionally, patients can remove years of tooth stains with our take-home professional teeth whitening treatment.

 Are dental X-rays safe for children?